Disentangling Decentralized Finance (DeFi) Compositions: Dataset and Network Construction

 \subsection{Dataset collection}

 To study DeFi compositions, we are interested in transactions between Ethereum code accounts associated with known DeFi protocols.
-Thus, we used on-chain transaction data from the Ethereum blockchain and built a ground-truth of known \CAs and their associations to DeFi protocols.
+Thus, we used on-chain transaction data from the Ethereum blockchain and built a ground truth of known \CAs and their associations to DeFi protocols.